Daniel Arizmendi López

-Daniel Arizmendi López (born 22 July 1958) is a Mexican convicted kidnapper and serial killer.
-In 1998 Susan Ferriss of the Cox News Service wrote that Arizmendi was "Mexico's most notorious suspected criminal".
+Daniel Arizmendi López (born 22 July 1958), best known as El Mochaorejas, is a Mexican convicted kidnapper and serial killer.
+In 1998, Susan Ferriss of the Cox News Service wrote that Arizmendi was "Mexico's most notorious suspected criminal".

 Biography

 Arizmendi López was originally a police officer in Morelos.
 He became involved in crime in the 1980s while a police officer.
 From 1996 until 1998 he was responsible for at least 18 kidnappings in Mexico and some murders.
 He often severed the ears of his kidnapping victims.
 In many cases, he sent the severed ears to the families of his victims.
 Because of this, he was nicknamed "El Mochaorejas" ("The Ear Chopper").
-Arizmendi López collected over $40 million U.S. dollars in ransom money from kidnappings.
+Arizmendi López collected over US$40 million in ransom money from kidnappings.

-On August 17, 1998 Mexican authorities announced that they had captured Arizmendi López in Naucalpan, Mexico State.
+On August 17, 1998, Mexican authorities announced that they had captured Arizmendi López in Naucalpan, Mexico State.
 On the day of his arrest, he confessed to four murders.
 Inside Arizmendi López's house police found an altar to Santa Muerte.
 Authorities allowed Arizmendi López to bring a figure of Santa Muerte to prison, resulting in widespread media attention.
 Jorge Madrazo Cuéllar, the Attorney General of Mexico, stated that information originating from plea bargains of gang members in prison and legal wiretaps were used in the capture.

 In 2022, a Magistrates Court ordered the removal of 14 statements from members of the Mochaorejas gang and Arizmendi López's brother due to the possibility of their having been obtained through illegal torture.
 This decision invalidates the 40-year prison sentence, which will be reevaluated, but Arizmendi López will not be released from prison.